Pan-ML/panml/README.md

 [![](https://dcbadge.vercel.app/api/server/cCsaqv9KFf?compact=true&style=flat)](https://discord.gg/cCsaqv9KFf)

 ## Goal
 This package aims to make analysis and experimentation of generative AI/ML models broadly accessible, by providing a simple and consistent interface to foundation models, and abstract methods to support some of the common use-cases.
 This includes using smaller, less compute heavy Open Source language models to support the various NLP-based Data Science workflows in the industry.
-Additionally, we want to empower Data Science projects the tools to easily productionise custom-built generative models.
+Additionally, we want to empower Data Science projects with the tools to easily productionise custom-built generative models.

 We are passionate about AI technology and AI safety, and this supports our contribution towards a beneficial outcome in an AI-powered world.
 Please note this is a work in progress, so very much open for collaboration and contribution.